voidproc/wp-firstmod-theme/README.md

 ## Copyright

 FirstMod WordPress theme, Copyright 2020 voidProc.
+FirstMod is distributed under the terms of the GNU GPL.

-FirstMod is a child theme of First:
+FirstMod is a child theme of First :

 First, Copyright 2020 2014-2016 Takao Utsumi.
 First is distributed under the terms of the GNU GPL.